jdevfullstack/github-stats-guide/README.md

 their profile is not even good or they have also that kind of initiative.
-Even though the weight is just .45, you still need an audience for your projects.
+Even though the weight is just .45, you still need audience for your projects.

 When I started doing these things, I was shocked when I visited my Google Analytics for my site.